pkamenarsky/usercfg/README.md

     usercfg localhost:8000 create-user --name NAME --email EMAIL --ssh-key

-creates a user on the site `example.com`.
+creates a user on the site `localhost`.
 Automatically uploads the user's public ssh key.
 A shorter version would be:

     usercfg localhost:8000 create-user -n NAME -e EMAIL -S